lawrenceforyou/nginx-config/README.md

     $ cat test.txt
     Testing

-You can also use a password protected publishing process by sending files to /dash-auth instead of /dash.
+You can also use a password to protect the publishing process by sending files to /dash-auth instead of /dash.
 Due to limitations in NGINX, only basic authentication (not Digest) is permitted at this time.
 Publishing to this location without sending credentials should fail, e.g.

     $ curl -T test.txt http://127.0.0.1/dash-auth/test.txt
     <html>